Best & Worst Honda Fit Years

 The Best Years: 2016, 2017, 2019

-By 2016, Honda had successfully addressed many of the initial teething issues, bringing to the table a Fit that was both reliable and enriched with features.
+By 2016, Honda had ironed out the kinks, delivering a Fit that was both reliable and feature-rich:

-Fuel consumption was another strength, with Consumer Reports registering an impressive 24 mpg for city and 42 mpg for highway driving.
+• Fuel sipper: Consumer Reports logged an impressive 24 mpg in the city and 42 mpg on the highway.

-Technological advancements were rampant, with features like a 7-inch touchscreen display, Honda’s LaneWatch camera system, and the introduction of Honda Sensing safety suite in later models.
+• Tech upgrades: A 7-inch touchscreen, Honda’s LaneWatch camera, and the introduction of the Honda Sensing safety suite in later models upped the tech ante.

 The Neutral Years: 2018, 2020